ava-labs/avalanche-ops/README.md

 ## Workflow

-`avalanche-ops` is the client (or control plane) that provisions a set of remote machines based on user-provided configuration. `avalanched` is an agent (or daemon) that runs on each remote machine to create and install Avalanche-specific resources (e.g., TLS certificate generation, beacon-node discovery). `avalanche-ops` first provides Avalanche genesis file and executable binaries to run in remote machines.
-Then control remote machines to download and set up such user-provided artifacts.
-It requires two groups of machines: (1) beacon node (only required for custom network), and (2) non-beacon node.
-Whether the node type is beacon or not, during bootstrap, `avalanched` auto-generates the TLS certificates and stores encrypted version in a shared remote storage.
-If the node type is beacon, the `avalanche` publishes `BeaconNode` information in YAML to a shared remote storage, which is used for service discovery mechanism for non-beacon nodes.
+**`avalanche-ops`** is the client (or "control plane") that runs on the operator's host machine or test runner, which provisions a set of remote machines based on user-provided configuration. **`avalanched`** is an agent (or daemon) that runs on every remote machine, which creates and installs Avalanche-specific resources (e.g., TLS certificate generation, beacon-node discovery, write avalanche node service file).

+First, provide **`avalanche-ops`** with genesis file and executable binaries to run in remote machines.
+Which then controls remote machines to download and set up such user-provided artifacts.
+Setting up a custom network requires two groups of machines: (1) beacon node (only required for custom network), and (2) non-beacon node.
+Whether the node type is beacon or not, during the bootstrap phase, `avalanched` auto-generates TLS certificates and stores them encrypted in the remote storage.
+Beacon nodes publish its information in YAML to the shared remote storage, and non-beacon nodes list the storage to discover beacon nodes.

 ## `avalanche-ops` on AWS